-An individual risk of disclosure allows to estimate a measure for the chance of identification of each record in the released file on the basis of the actual values observed on the public variables.
+An individual risk of disclosure allows one to estimate a measure of the chance of identification of each record in the released file on the basis of the actual values observed on the public variables.
 In the last few years a number of proposals have been made.
 Fienberg and Makov (1998) and Skinner and Holmes (1998) propose, with different motivations, a log linear model for the estimation of the individual risk.
-Benedetti and Franconi (1998) propose a methodology for individual risk estimation based on the sampling weight.
+Benedetti and Franconi (1998) propose a methodology for individual risk estimation based on the sampling weight which is the approach used in this version of μ -ARGUS.